 Learn more about Dorothy's Kitty Dots

-A beautiful Snow Bengal with striking blue eyes and prominent snow leopard spots, Kitty Dots entered my heart during the summer of 1998.
+A beautiful Snow Bengal with striking blue eyes and prominent snow leopard spots, Kitty Dots entered my heart in April of 1998.
 Until then, I was a dog person; after Kitty Dots, I will always be a cat lady.
 I adored her intelligence, strong will, determination and loving nature.
 She was not just another animal and she returned my love many times over.
-An unsurpassed mouser and hunter, it was not unusual for her to remain nearly motionless for hours waiting to pounce.
+An unsurpassed mouser and hunter, she loved exploring and hunting in the garden and it was not unusual for her to remain nearly motionless for hours waiting to pounce.
 I miss my Kitty Dots more than I can say and there is a hole in my heart where she used to live.

 Later that year and into early 2013, while still on a low protein diet as part of her treatment for her kidney disease, she continued to lose weight, appetite and energy.
 Her asthma worsened and it became harder and harder for her to breathe.
 I decided to try acupuncture as an alternative medical treatment since regular medical care did not seem to solve her many issues.
 Unfortunately, her condition failed to improve.
 In fact, by August of 2013, she started coughing for extended periods of time on a daily basis.
 Neither the acupuncturist nor her regular veterinarian had any answers as her symptoms continued to worsen.
 During an extremely serious and prolonged coughing attack, I decided my precious Kitty Dots must have more than asthma and I rushed her to the local emergency animal hospital.
 She was diagnosed with feline lung cancer and was given a very poor prognosis.
 I was heartbroken.